Rakshit-gen/Rakshit-gen/README.md

 - **Building in Public**: I believe in learning by building and sharing the journey.
 Every project is a chance to try something new.
 - **Clean Code**: Writing code is easy.
 Writing code that others (including future me) can understand?
 That's the real challenge.
 - **Problem Solving**: From competitive programming to real-world architecture challenges, I love breaking down complex problems into elegant solutions.
+- **AI-Powered Development**: Leveraging AI to build smarter tools that enhance developer productivity and code quality.

 ## 📫 Let's Connect